Establishment

 Selection and appointment

-The identification and selection of members and departmental advisors is at the discretion of the secretary in consultation with the chair.
+The identification and selection of members and departmental advisors is at the discretion of the secretary, in consultation with the chair.

 Skills and knowledge

-All members should be conversant with financial management reporting and
+All members should be conversant with financial management reporting and at least one member must have:

-- at least one member must have accounting or related financial management experience and/or qualifications, and a comprehensive understanding of accounting and auditing standards
+- accounting or related financial management experience or qualifications, and a full understanding of accounting and auditing standards

-- at least one member must have ICT-related experience and/or qualifications, and a comprehensive understanding of ICT risk management.
+- ICT-related experience or qualifications, and a full understanding of ICT risk management.

 Departmental advisors should collectively contribute knowledge of the breadth of the department’s business and its operating context.
 Departmental advisors will receive all papers and attend all meetings.